mrkllntschpp/similarity/README.md

 ## Key Distance Metrics

-Here are some common distance metrics provided by this repository:
+Here are just a few of the common distance metrics provided by this repository:

 1. **L1-Norm (Manhattan Distance):**
    - Formula: $\sum{|X_i - Y_i|}$